BrenPatF/Sandbox/bal_num_part/README_bnp.md

 This project stores the SQL code for solutions to interesting problems I have looked at on my blog, or elsewhere.
 It includes installation scripts with component creation and data setup, and scripts to run the SQL on the included datasets.
 <br><br>

-The `bal_num_part` subproject has SQL solutions to balanced number partitioning problems problems as discussed in the following blog post:
+The `bal_num_part` subproject has SQL and PL/SQL solutions to balanced number partitioning problems problems as discussed in the following blog post:
 <br>

 - [SQL for the Balanced Number Partitioning Problem, May 2013](http://aprogrammerwrites.eu/?p=803)